Jaundice (Hyperbilirubinemia)

 • Bleeding and Bruising: Impaired liver function can affect blood clotting, leading to bleeding and bruising.

-• Malnutrition: Jaundice can interfere with digestion and absorption of nutrients, leading to malnutrition.
+• Malnutrition: Jaundice (hyperbilirubinemia) can interfere with digestion and absorption of nutrients, leading to malnutrition.

-• Infertility: In some cases, jaundice can affect fertility, particularly in men.
+• Infertility: In some cases, jaundice (hyperbilirubinemia) can affect fertility, particularly in men.

 Preventing Complications

-• Early Diagnosis and Treatment: Early diagnosis and treatment of jaundice can help prevent complications.
+• Early Diagnosis and Treatment: Early diagnosis and treatment can help prevent complications.

-• Regular Follow-up: Individuals with jaundice should follow up with their healthcare provider for regular monitoring and assessment.
+• Regular Follow-up: Patients should follow up with their healthcare provider for regular monitoring and assessment.

 • Lifestyle Modifications: Making lifestyle changes, such as avoiding alcohol and maintaining a healthy weight, can help reduce the risk of complications.